Second impeachment of Donald Trump: Senate Republicans

 On January 8, Republican senator Ben Sasse said he was willing to consider an impeachment because Trump had violated his oath of office.

 By January 9, no Republican senators were publicly calling for Trump's removal from office, according to CNN.
-However, two Republican senators have called for his voluntary resignation.
+However, two Republican senators had called for his voluntary resignation.
 On January 8, Republican senator Lisa Murkowski of Alaska called on Trump to resign immediately, stating: "I want him out.
 He has caused enough damage."
 Murkowski suggested that she might declare herself an Independent, as, "if the Republican Party has become nothing more than the party of Trump, I sincerely question whether this is the party for me."
 Republican senator Pat Toomey of Pennsylvania stated on January 9 that he thinks President Trump "committed impeachable offenses" and that his Republican colleagues should be "soul searching" about their own involvement, but he didn't say how he plans to vote if the matter comes to a Senate trial.
 On January 10, Toomey said that "the best way for our country" would be for Trump "to resign and go away as soon as possible".

 After Senate Majority Leader Mitch McConnell acknowledged Biden's victory on December 15, Trump did not speak to McConnell for the remaining month of his presidency.
 McConnell reportedly believed that Trump had committed impeachable crimes; on Trump's last full day in office, McConnell said that "the mob was fed lies" and that "they were provoked by the president."
 While McConnell was also said to believe that an impeachment proceeding would make it easier for Republicans to purge Trump's influence from the party, he nevertheless told fellow senators on January 13 that he had not yet decided whether he would vote to convict Trump and that he would listen to the arguments during the trial.
 Furthermore, McConnell was unwilling to convene the Senate early to hold the trial, entailing that Trump finished his presidential term.